-One of the most disturbing aspects of ageing are moments of memory loss, difficulty word finding, times of brain fog, and remembering.
+One of the most disturbing aspects of menopause for some women are memory loss, difficulty word finding, times of brain fog, and remembering.
 What was that movie I saw last week?
 Where did I leave my car keys?…..For some women these moments can expand into more serious cognitive decline in the form of Alzheimer’s and dementia.

 “In the next three minutes while you read this, 3 people will develop Alzheimer’s.
 Two of them will be women.”
 Dr Lisa Mosconi

 Does that land for you?
 It does for me.
 Sex is the biggest risk factor; women outnumber men 2:1 in Alzheimer’s disease in the US (1).
-And the question NOT being asked is why are women more vulnerable especially in perimenopause and menopause?
+Neurodegeneration is NOT inevitable as we age and the question NOT being asked is why are women more vulnerable especially in perimenopause and menopause?

 As we transit out of menopause to the “other side” and into the wisdom years, gals we need our brains fully on board to live joyful and satisfying lives As Dr Libby Weaver says in her new book, The Invisible Load women are the “rememberers” of their family.